MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

 * .shift() = remove first item.
 * .unshift() = add item to the front of the list.
 * .splice() = add items to the middle of an array,  or remove elements from anywhere in the list. _notes.splice(1, 1)_ removes the middle item in a list of three. _notes.splice(1, 0, 'This is the new second item')_ adds a new item after the first one in the list.
 * .forEach() = Loop over an array and apply the same code to all items.
 It is a function and takes a single argument that is also a function.
-This is a callback function that comes with two arguments we can access: item and.
+This is a callback function that comes with two arguments we can access: item and index.
 "item" refers to each individual item in the array.
 The second argument is the "index", which gives us the index of each individual item.
 * .indexOf() = search for an item.
 In the parentesis we pass in what we are looking for.
 Returns a number, which is the index.
 If there are severals of the same, it returns the first one.
 If it's not there, the number is -1.
 * .findIndex = A callback.
 Works much like forEach.
 Gets called one time for each item, and it takes the aruments item and index.
 Return true or false.
 Stops at first match.
 Returns -1 if nothing is found.
+* .find() = A callback function that returns the actual item matching the search query and not just the index like .findIndex().

 [See MDN for a complete list and documentation.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)